HarlowShow/patternate/README.md

 ## Coming Soon

 ~~- improved interface~~
-- change the background colour of your pattern
+- add a background colour to patterns with transparency
 - more pattern modes

 ## Contributions